Terms and Conditions of Enrolment – London

-Enrollment is complete only when Sotheby’s Institute of Art - London (the “Institute”) has received by the deadline indicated in your offer letter (1) your Student Enrollment Form, signed and submitted online via the Welcome Site, which indicates acceptance of these Terms and Conditions of Enrollment in their entirety, (2) your Deposit of £500, and (3) the required program fee.
-The Institute reserves the right to require you to withdraw from a program at any time should you fail to pay any part of your fees.
+Enrolment is complete only when Sotheby’s Institute of Art - London (the “Institute”) has received by the deadline indicated in your offer letter (1) your Student Enrolment Form, signed and submitted online via the Welcome Site, which indicates acceptance of these Terms and Conditions of Enrolment in their entirety, (2) your Deposit of £1000, and (3) the required programme fee.
+The Institute reserves the right to require you to withdraw from a programme at any time should you fail to pay any part of your fees.

 Travel Fees cover all required study trips, including air and ground transport and lodging (accommodation consists of a shared twin room in a three or four star hotel).
 All other costs and expenses for meals, or changes in accommodations, are your responsibility.
 Travel fees are mandatory.

-Payment should be made via our approved payment provider Flywire, or, for deposit and deferral payments only, via credit / debit card through our welcome site (a 2% admin fee will be added to credit card payments).
+Payment should be made via our approved payment provider Flywire, or, for deposit and deferral payments only, via credit / debit card through our welcome site.

 Further details about the methods of payment are included on the last page of this document.